Oscar Oiwa: Themes and style

 There is also a constant interest in the theme of light and dark, with Oiwa stating that “There would be no light without the dark.”
 [2] From using reoccurring images of clouds and smoke to dissolve light and dark in his pieces to using a variety of media including composition gold and silver leaf, glitter, and LED lights to both reflect and emit light, he plays with light while boldly making use of the colors produced as a result.
-In addition to his techniques surrounding the depiction of light in his works, he often also portrays this theme with the motif of the Shadow cat and Light Rabbit seen in several of his works.
+In addition to his techniques surrounding the depiction of light in his works, he often also portrays this theme with the motif of the Shadow Cat and Light Rabbit seen in several of his works.

-Oiwa's works present us with a world closely familiar and yet completely unexpected.
+Oiwa's works present the viewer with a world closely familiar and yet completely unexpected.
 As is often said, it is a world constructed of dissimilar or opposing elements that, although starkly different, coexist.
-Behind the fascination Oiwa's works awaken in so many people is the originality and breadth of vision with which he connects these innumerable elements – their amplitude, in other words.

-Many art writers have called his work criticism of globalization.
+Many art writers have called his work a criticism of globalization.
 Oiwa, however, says globalization is not entirely bad.
-In fact, this globe-trotting artist may be the epitome of globalization; his artwork a look at our world simultaneously from the inside and out.